-Stakeholder consultations
+• Stakeholder consultations

-On 9 October 2014, the Council adopted negotiating directives which authorized the Commission to open negotiations with the Republic of Mauritius to amend the visa waiver agreement between the two parties.
-Member States were informed of the progress of negotiations on meetings of the Visa Working Party.
+On 9 October 2014, the Council adopted negotiating directives which authorized the Commission to open negotiations with Antigua and Barbuda to amend the visa waiver agreement between the two parties.
+Member States were informed of the progress of negotiations in meetings of the Visa Working Party.